 Burr Oak, KS is a small rural town.
 On my property you can park but there is no hook ups.
 If you NEED hookups because it's hot and you want to run the AC, then you can park at the town RV park which has FULL hookups for $7.00 a night.
 That's not a misprint.
 However, I do have a lot of shade, no matter how big your rig is.
 There is NO ONE living at the property I have for parking and the neighbors are quite distant.
 You can park behind the house for maximum privacy OR park on the circular driveway for maximum convenience.

-No smoking on property
+No smoking on property - generators are allowed!

 State highway and paved roads, accessible to anything

 Accommodating you is not a problem even if you're in a caravan of 20 RVers.

 This is a hunting and fishing mecca but there is a lot more, just ask when you get here or research on the net for whatever you find interesting to see.
 OR just drop an email.

 This was a very nice quiet and peaceful stay.
 Would definitely stay again when passing through.